SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: DELETE /{collection}/{id}
 - Request message: None
 - Response message: None
-- HTTP status code success: 204 (No Content)
+- OK status code: 204 (No Content)

 The client MUST the HTTP DELETE method and a resource identifying a unique object instance.
 This operation has no EPP request and response message and MUST return 204 (No Content) if the resources was deleted successfully.